cybardev/resume/src/devops.typ

   start: "May 2023",
   end: "Aug 2023",
   points: (
-    "Developed Python script for audio generation, playback, and logging to test underwater acoustic projectors", "Configured Raspberry Pi systems with Linux to develop and test the Acoustic Projector Control and Logger.", "Created framework to log data from AIS, GPS, wind, etc. tracking sensors on marine vessels into SQL database.", "Establish private mesh network, ensuring communication between on-shore and off-shore Raspberry Pi systems.",
+    "Developed Python script for audio generation, playback, and logging to test underwater acoustic projectors.", "Configured Raspberry Pi systems with Linux to develop and test the Acoustic Projector Control and Logger.", "Created framework to log data from AIS, GPS, wind, etc. tracking sensors on marine vessels into SQL database.", "Establish private mesh network, ensuring communication between on-shore and off-shore Raspberry Pi systems.",